beejjorgensen/bgpython/src/bgpython_chapter_05_vars.md

    $x=\cfrac{-b\pm\sqrt{b^2-4ac}}{2a}$

-   This looks terrifying!
-Can you feel your brain seizing up over it?
+   This all looks terrifying! <!-- Especially if you're reading it in Markdown.
+That's LaTeX math markup and isn't particularly fit for human consumption.
+Do yourself a favor and look at the HTML or PDF versions, you masochist. --> Can you feel your brain seizing up over it?
 Deer in the headlights? _That's OK_.
 This is how developers feel when confronted with a new problem.
+Really!
+All of us!
+But what we know is that we have a problem solving framework we can use to attack this problem regardless of how difficult it seems initially.

+   Remember: Understand, Plan, then Code It Up.

    Take a deep breath.
-Remember: Understand, Plan, then Code It Up.
+Shake off the fear!

    You can absolutely do this.
 It's not any harder than anything so far!
+   Let's go!

    Your program should plug `a`, `b`, and `c` into the above formula and print out the result value in `x`.